powersync-ja/sqlite_async.dart/DEVELOPING.md

 See the [test action](./.github/workflows/test.yaml) for the latest steps.

 On your local machine run the commands from the `Install SQLite`, `Compile WebWorker` and `Run Tests` steps.

+## Releases

+Web worker files are compiled and uploaded to draft Github releases whenever tags matching `v*` are pushed.
+These tags are created when versioning.
+Releases should be manually finalized and published when releasing new package versions.